Lessons in Thriving: 6 Ways to Be Happier

 As we saw in our visit to Singapore, a sense of safety was critical for people’s well-being.
 Research shows the biggest deterrent to physical activity for some people is perceived danger.
 You want the outside environment to draw you out, not nudge you in.

 (Related Read: Research says walking this much extends your life)

 Most of us spend more than half our waking hours at work.
 No one wants to be miserable most of their day.
 The happiest people at work are also the happiest people at home.

 According to Claremont University psychologist Mihåly Csikszentmihålyi, it’s best to find a job that challenges us to an optimal level — one that’s neither so hard that we give up nor so easy that we get bored.
 Finding a job that engages your natural talents and gives you constant feedback is a sure way to build happiness.

 - Avoid Long Commutes

-People who commute an hour to work each way would need a 40% increase in their monthly wage to be as satisfied with their life as people who walk to the office.
+People who commute an hour to work each way would need a 40 percent increase in their monthly wage to be as satisfied with their life as people who walk to the office.

 - Don’t Skip Vacations

 A Danish study shows that we get the most satisfaction from an average of six weeks of vacation per year.
-The average American worker takes between 8 and 16 days!
+The average American worker takes between eight and 16 days!